-In music terms, that would mean, contact your customers, ask about the experience and absorb their feedback.
-If you are a tour provider, respond customer’s emails on time, use CRM software to manage them and give the best assistance as possible.
+In music terms, that would mean: contact your customers, ask about the experience and absorb their feedback.
+If you are a tour provider, respond to customers’ emails on time, use CRM software to manage them and give the best assistance possible.

 Let your customer be part of your product

-Involve your customer with your product in a way that he feels comfortable sharing the experience and interacts with other customers who experienced it.
+Involve your customers with your product in a way that they feel comfortable sharing their experience and interacting with other customers who have also experienced it.
 User-generated content engages your public and is effective marketing for your brand.

 2. Keep an honest marketing communication